-Mr. Nathanson is a partner in Davis Polk’s Litigation Department, practicing in the Washington DC office.
-His practice focuses on internal investigations, criminal and regulatory enforcement matters, and congressional investigations, in areas such as the Foreign Corrupt Practices Act, fraud, sanctions and anti-money laundering.
-Mr. Nathanson is also an experienced civil litigator, particularly in matters involving statutory and regulatory interpretation.
+Paul focuses on internal investigations, criminal and regulatory enforcement matters, and congressional investigations in areas such as the Foreign Corrupt Practices Act, fraud, sanctions and money laundering.
+He has significant criminal trial experience and is also an experienced civil litigator, particularly in matters involving statutory and regulatory interpretation.

-Mr. Nathanson is a former law clerk to Chief Justice John G. Roberts Jr., and an experienced trial lawyer, having joined Davis Polk after serving as Deputy Chief of the Financial Crimes and Public Corruption Unit of the U.S. Attorney’s Office for the Eastern District of Virginia.
-As a prosecutor, Mr. Nathanson investigated and prosecuted a wide variety of complex white collar criminal cases, including securities, bank, and healthcare fraud, and bribery offenses, such as Foreign Corrupt Practices Act violations.
-His notable public cases include the conviction at trial of a mortgage company executive described by the Wall Street Journal as the most senior executive convicted of conduct related to the financial crisis, and the conviction of a faux CIA veteran and cable news commentator on government fraud charges.
+Paul previously served as Deputy Chief of the Financial Crimes and Public Corruption Unit of the U.S. Attorney’s Office for the Eastern District of Virginia, where he investigated and prosecuted complex white-collar criminal cases including securities, bank and healthcare fraud, and bribery offenses.
+His prosecutorial achievements include a conviction at trial of an individual described by the Wall Street Journal as the most senior executive convicted of conduct related to the 2008 financial crisis.

 - A State Department employee before the House Permanent Select Committee on Intelligence in connection with the Presidential impeachment inquiry

 - A global financial institution in connection with an FCPA investigation by the Securities and Exchange Commission (SEC) and Federal Reserve into hiring practices in Asia